ibm-cloud-docs/cephaas/host_delete.md

 # Deleting hosts
 {: #deleting-hosts}

-Delete a host from a deployment by using the UI, CLI, and API.
+Delete a host from a deployment by using the UI, CLI, API or Terraform.
 {: shortdesc}